-Source: Eurostat 2015, http://ec.europa.eu/eurostat/statistics-explained/index.php/File:Employment\rates\of\population\ aged\20%E2%80%9364,\by\groups\of\country\of\citisenship\and\sex,\2015.png
+Source: Eurostat 2015, http://ec.europa.eu/eurostat/statistics-explained/index.php/File:Employment_rates_of_population aged_20%E2%80%9364,by_groups_of_country_of_citisenship_and_sex,2015.png

 Data available in some Member States reveal that there is differentiated labour market integration performance by nationality.
 There are smaller differences in the employment rates for people from the EU15, North America and Latin America and the 'native' born population.
 In certain Member States foreign-born persons from Africa and Asia have lesser prospects of establishing themselves on the labour market than other immigrants but the picture is complex.
 Although there is limited data available across the EU, the impact of racial discrimination of migrants in employment can be seen from country specific data and the hierarchy of race in post-colonial European labour markets remains.
 In France, data from 2011 show that migrants from Spain, Italy, Portugal, Turkey, Morocco, Tunisia or South East Asia are less affected by unemployment than the general population in France.
 Those migrants between 18 to 50 years old had an unemployment rate ranging between 1% and 6%.
-However, migrants from sub-Saharan Africa are more affected by unemployment (13%).
-Analysis of the employment rates in the United Kingdom found that men's employment rates from the A8 (90%), Australia (88%), India (85%), Bangladesh (85%), EU-14 (80%), and America (81%) were higher than those of UK-born men.
-Conversely, migrants from some Asian countries experience significantly lower employment rates than the UK-born, and the employment rate of female workers from Bangladesh and Pakistan is around one third that of UK-born women.
+However, migrants from sub-Saharan Africa are more affected by unemployment (13%).107 Analysis of the employment rates in the United Kingdom found

+107 Eurostat.
+Indicators of Immigrant Integration.
+A Pilot Study.
+As cited in the France Shadow Report questionnaire response. that men's employment rates from the A8108 (90%), Australia (88%), India (85%), Bangladesh (85%), EU-14 (80%), and America (81%) were higher than those of UK-born men.
+Conversely, migrants from some Asian countries experience significantly lower employment rates than the UK-born, and the employment rate of female workers from Bangladesh and Pakistan is around one third that of UK-born women.109